Best Aquarium Filters for 10-Gallon Fish Tanks

 To help give us the best possible water quality for these small tanks, we tried several different filtration systems.
 To keep costs down and prevent cross contamination, we looked for options that could be used independently in each tank.

 Types of Filtration

-There are three basic types of filtration, mechanical, biological and chemical.
-Some filtration systems focus on one type of filtration other types of filters utilize two or three filtration methods.
+There are three basic types of filtration: mechanical, chemical, and biological.
+Some filtration systems focus on one type of filtration; other types of filters utilize two or three filtration methods.

 Biological filters take advantage of beneficial bacteria that break down ammonia and nitrite and convert it into a less toxic nitrates.

 In order to understand how biological filters work, it helps to understand how bacteria converts ammonia created from fish waste into a much less harmful substance known as Nitrate.

 There are many types of filtration systems you can use in an aquarium.
 Here are a few of the low-cost filtration systems we tried.